iowaguy/pcn-simulator/README.md

 The simulator can be run in one of two ways.
 It can either be run as a standalone JVM application, or as part of an experiment which will run many JVMs (i.e. simulations).
 Before running in either mode, the simulator must be compiled; this can be done by running `mvn clean install`.
+This simulator requires Java 8, so you must set the JAVA_HOME environment variable appropriately.

 ## Standalone Mode
 Standalone mode can be used to run one of the routing algorithms for a